ffluffyhedgehog/mlynar/README.md

 Mlynar also exposes _all_ the intermediary data in the Run, with a link to download!
 No more digging into the intestines of whatever the thing you run CWL on nowadays or building workarounds!

+## Fun things you might enjoy doing with Mlynar

+A step in the pipeline needs to make a decision?
+Declare as many possible outputs as you like, and let the operator select which one to output!

+You need to slice a 3d thing (like a CT scan) into 2d slices which will then be processed by other operators, but you don't know how many of them will be there?
+Just throw them all into the output, as many as there are, and Mlynar will figure it out!

+You might even need to run each of those 2d slices along with a single other piece of data, and Mlynar will do it for you!

 ## Declaring Operators and DataKinds